Last Updated on by

 Unlike many budget models of a backpack, the Flash 45 packs a very healthy number of appealing features.
 The most notable of these include:

 We’re gonna avoid any beating about the bush here and call a spade a spade: the REI Flash 45 is a budget-priced pack that offers budget-priced performance.

 While there are certain endearing aspects to this pack — most notably the adjustable torso length, the wealth of exterior storage options, and the handy placement of the water bottle pockets — there are too many downsides and bugs in the pack’s design and overall performance for us to recommend it to anyone prioritizing performance over price.

 If you’re looking to buy cheap, then yes, it’s hard to do a great deal better than the Flash 45, but by throwing just an extra $50 or so into your kitty you could get your hands on a pack that offers far greater comfort, a superior weight-to-volume ratio, and far more impressive overall quality of build.

-Our top pick of alternatives would be the Patagonia Ascensionist for ultralight adventures, the Osprey Talon 44 for comfort, or the Outdoor Vitals Rhyolite for a more spacious option that beats the Flash even on price.
+Our top pick of alternatives would be the Patagonia Ascensionist for ultralight pack adventures, the Osprey Exos 44 for comfort, or the Outdoor Vitals Rhyolite for a more spacious option that beats the Flash even on price.